Magnesite Value, Price, and Jewelry Information

-Transparent, gem-quality magnesite is rare and beautiful, with colors ranging from colorless, white, and grey to a yellowish brown.
-This material is relatively difficult to cut.
-Faceted magnesite is rarely seen.
+Transparent, gem-quality magnesite is rare and beautiful, with colors ranging from colorless, white, and gray to a yellowish brown.
+This material is relatively difficult to cut, so faceted pieces are rarely seen.
 Cabochons are more common.

 - Effervesces in warm acids.